Lineves7/EMNet/README.md

 (Please refer EMNet_env.yml for our operational environment.

-**Be aware that EMNet_env.yml includes redundant libraries, please install the necessary libraries based on your requirements.**)
+**Be aware that EMNet_env.yml includes redundant libraries.
+Kindly install the relevant libraries according to your needs.**)

 ## Testing (Running pretrained models)
 - Checkpoint